August is a worldwide “vacation month”. At least that was our reality up till 2020.

 Seeking freedom, internal or external is an integral part of being a human, this is portrayed in the Vedanta - one of the six schools of the Hindu philosophy.
 The concept of vacation as we knew it, of traveling and immersing ourselves in culture may have changed, but this gave us an opportunity to look into our personal borders and limits and find a way to go on a soul vacation.
 Putting a clear border between your soul and the background noise, expectations and yes even notifications, can bring about bliss.
 Practicing yoga or meditation supports our inner freedom and enables us to listen more closely to what makes us feel free and put aside what disturbs our peace.

 Creativity is key.
 We hear from our surroundings about taking a vacation at home or finding a “secret” place to be with yourself, even if it’s just for a few minutes or an hour.
 When you work from home and can’t take a vacation abroad or even in a nearby town, how do you take time away from your daily routine?
 How do you recharge your soul while staying at home?

-We thought of some ideas to help giving your soul a vacation - anytime.
+We thought of some ideas to help give your soul a vacation - at anytime.